revature-13Aug18-java/code-samples-for-Jerry-Kim/project.2.frontend/README.md

 It uses a few Angular directives to conditionally hide or modify certain links (for example, login, save).
 It uses one-way binding to retrieve user input into the search bar in order to use it as a query parameter to `food2fork`'s api.
 Instead of using a `routerLink` attribute, the submit button listens for a click event, which commands the `router` to navigate to the `SearchComponent` and pass along data, namely the query parameter.

 ### Search
 `SearchComponent` handles queries to the food2fork api.
-Search input is passed along as query parameters to the request url and must conform to food2fork api format since currently there is no handler for that.
+Search input is passed along as query parameters to the request url.

 Inside `search.component.ts` there is code to trigger animations on the save button.
 This did not make it into the current iteration.